renatawong/renatawong.github.io/_pages/join-us.md

 **Please note**: Due to the high volume of inquiries we receive, we can only respond to messages that align with our current interests and priorities.
 If you do not hear from us within two weeks, please understand that we are unable to pursue your request.
 Thank you for your understanding.

+Please check the Notes at the bottom of the page as well.

 ---

 ## Am I a good fit?